 It is also intended that this book, although directed at IELTS students, has a focus beyond the IELTS exam so as to provide students with writing skills that can also be used in study and in the workplace.
 (187 pages).
-Purchase from Amazon or Kobo Bookstore.
+Available only from Amazon.

 The poems that have been selected for this publication are representative of the main themes running through Ian Mudie’s poetry: viz: respect for and knowledge of the natural environment; respect for and understanding of the aboriginal peoples; pride in the Australian nation; and acknowledgement of the Australian character.
 However I have also included some whimsical poems that probably do not fit any of these themes.
 They are just so delightfully Mudie that I could not leave them out.
 (11 000 words).

 Welcome to the work of Ian Mudie.
 A man well ahead of his time who produced a body of work that deserves to be kept alive. $12.99.